jadenguitarman/hello-gitStream/.github/ISSUE_TEMPLATE/new_automation_example.md

 ## Other
 <!-- Please answer yes or no -->
 Do you want us to recognize your GitHub username on the automation library page?

+Have you tested this example to confirm it performs as expected?